-The Company will submit its divestiture plan to the Commission within one year of the Commission order approving this settlement agreement.
+The Company will submit its divestiture plan to the Commission within six months of the Commission order approving this settlement agreement.
 The Company will keep Staff and the parties informed about the development of the plan and submit to Staff for its comment a draft scope of work for the plan and the Company will brief Staff on the progress of the plan during its development.
 These steps are intended to be informal and informational with minimum intrusion on the plan's development.
 No rights of formal discovery or similar procedural requirements are intended to be provided although the Company will cooperate with reasonable inquiries during the plan's development and participate in collaborative efforts requested by Staff.
-The Company will submit the plan to the Commission following its completion.
-If the Company requests an exception from its divestiture commitment, the Commission will rule on the request expeditiously.
-If the Commission otherwise comments on the plan or recommends that to address market power or other concerns the plan should be modified, the Commission will either initiate a proceeding to consider such comments or or request Con Edison to respond to such comments or recommendations recommendations. the Commission will approve the plan or modify it Thereafter, in a manner consistent with the terms and conditions prescribed by this Section IV.
-The Company will not challenge the Commission's authority to implement this subparagraph.
+The Company will submit the plan to the Commission following its completion, and interested parties will be given an opportunity to file comments on the submitted plan within sixty days of its If the Company requests an exception from its divestiture submission. commitment, the Commission will rule on the request expeditiously.
+If the Commission otherwise comments on the plan or recommends that to address market power or other concerns the plan should be modified, the Commission will either initiate a proceeding to consider such comments or recommendations or request Con Edison to respond to such comments or recommendations.
+The parties will propose to the Commission a schedule for such a proceeding or response that would allow for a Commission order on the plan by year-end 1998.
+Thereafter, the Commission will approve the plan or modify it in a manner consistent with the terms and conditions prescribed by this Section IV.
+The parties expect that the Commission's order on the plan will also identify the plants that should not be divested due to the need for continued regulation of such plants.
+The Company will not challenge the Commission's authority to implement this subparagraph, including any Commission implementation that modifies the plan submitted by the Company in a manner consistent with the overall parameters of this Section IV provided such modifications may be challenged on the grounds that they are capricious, and an abuse of discretion or not supported by arbitrary, substantial evidence.
 Nothing in this subparagraph precludes the Company from petitioning the Commission separately at any time for authorization to transfer generation or other plant pursuant to Section 70 of the Public Service Law.